zakirullin/cognitive-load/README.md

 }
 ```

-Compare it with the early returns and fail fast:
+Compare it with the early returns and failing fast:
 ```go
 if !isValid
    return